urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ## Node-RED Flow

-Here you can see the Node-RED Flow for displaying the GPS coordinates on the OpenStreetMap and for storaging in a SQLite database:
+Here you can see the Node-RED Flow for displaying the GPS coordinates on the OpenStreetMap and for storaging in an SQLite database for 2 ESP nodes:

 ![Node-RED Flow LoRa 1u2 GPS](./node-red/node-red_flow_lora_1u2_map.png)